metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 The Token Standard and Rule Set attributes can also be updated on a Candy Machine using the "Set Token Standard" instruction.
 This allows us to switch from regular NFTs to programmable NFTs and vice versa.
 When switching to programmable NFTs, we can optionally specify or update the Rule Set that minted NFTs should adhere to.

-Note that, if you candy machine is using an old version, this instruction will also automatically upgrade it to the latest version that supports programmable NFTs as well as regular NFTs.
+Note that, if you candy machine is using an old account version, this instruction will also automatically upgrade it to the latest account version that supports programmable NFTs as well as regular NFTs.
 Once upgraded, you will need to use the latest instructions for minting from the candy machine or candy guard.

 <Accordion>
 <AccordionItem title="JavaScript — Umi library (recommended)" open={true}>